SkyeMalfoy/EPITA_AIMS_Resource/README.md

 # EPITA_AIMS_Resource
 This is the database for materials during my study(2022.03-2023.08) at EPITA in major: Artificial Intelligence for Marketing Strategy.
-This includes (the majority of) slides, works(in-class and off-class), final projects/evaluations and also courses arrangement for the each semester etc. Please use these works just as references, don't copy it directly because this is bad for your study.
+This folder shares all the (the majority of) slides, works(in-class and off-class), final projects/evaluations and also courses arrangement for the each semester etc..
+Please use these works just as references, don't copy it directly because it is bad for your study and also they are my personal **intellectual property**.

 <li><b> There are 3 semesters in total(for 2022 AIMS spring intake there are four semesters).</b></li>